-- We assume that this moistening process created favorable conditions for the vertical growth of shallow convection beneath.
+We assume that this moistening process created favorable conditions for the vertical growth of shallow convection beneath.
 Indeed, individual convective cells penetrating the dry layer from below are visible from the large radar reflectivity values in the two radar images, e.g., after 20 UTC above Barbados (Fig. 12c) and about an hour earlier between 80 and 85 km away from the Poldirad (Fig. 12d).
 In these situations enhanced shallow convection injected moisture upward into the shelf cloud, potentially contributing to the persistence and considerable northward extension of this layer.
 At least in two cases, at 08 and 14 UTC, such a convective cell pushing through the trade inversion was observed shortly after a moistening event of the dry layer by evaporation of hydrometeors falling out of the altocumulus layer (Fig. 12c).
 This temporal succession suggests that evaporatively driven downdrafts might have acted as an initiating process for more vigorous shallow convection at low levels (e.g., Zuidema et al., 2012; Li et al., 2014; Vogel et al., 2016).
 However, we cannot distinguish between the temporal evolution and the advection of clouds (low-level easterlies and mid-level southerlies, Fig. 12b) in the images from the vertically pointing cloud radar (Fig. 12c).
 Thus, mid- and low-level features that appear in close temporal succession are not necessarily causally linked.
-The complex interaction between the two cloud layers and the separating dry - 515 layer remains to be disentangled.
-Potentially stable water isotopes could help to understand the involved moist processes (e.g., Noone et al., 2011; Bailey et al., 2015; Torri et al., 2017; Risi et al., 2019, 2020).

-Above Barbados, the shelf cloud caused a positive anomaly in the daily mean of the $IWV{650-300 hPa}$ (rhombus in Fig. 13a) and the total column ice water (Fig. 13b) compared to the remaining campaign days, which led to Similar to the first case study, the

-- anomalies are stronger in the measurements than in the reanalysis.
-Both data sets indicate an enhanced cloud radiative cooling above Barbados (-79) and over the 10° × 10° domain (-34) on 14 February 2020 (Fig. 13c).
-On the following day we find similar contents of water vapour and total column ice water (square in Fig.The absolute CRE values (at the BCO -79 13a, b), albeit with a reduced cloud radiative cooling (-21W m-2 in ERA5, and -61 W m-2 over the BCO and -12in CERES; over the domain -34 W m-2 over the 10 in ERA5, and $-19 \times$ W m-2 in CERES) are lower in ERA5 than in CERES.
-This observation fits well with the higher total ice water recorded by CERES and the general overestimation of the cloud radiative - 525 cooling by ERA5, already observed in the first case study.
-In contrast to the first case study, however, the CRE anomaly is also negative over the domain (lowest two boxplots in Fig. 10domain) comparable to the campaign mean value (Fig. 13c).
-The reduced cloud radiative cooling on 15 February 2020 compared to the previous day might be an effect of the 24averaging.
-Additionally, given the sensitivity of the CRE of mixed-phase clouds to the ice-liquid ratio and to the ice crystals' size and shape (e.g., Sun and Shine, 1994; Storelvmo et al., 2011; Tan et al., 2016), the microphysical properties of the cloud layer might also - 530 contribute to the differences in the cloud radiative forcing on the two days.13c).
+Above Barbados, the shelf cloud caused a positive anomaly in the daily mean of the IWV ${650-300\,hPa}$ (Fig. 13a) and the total ice water (Fig. 13b) compared to the remaining campaign days.
+Similar to the first case study, the anomalies are stronger in the measurements than in the reanalysis.
+Both data sets indicate an enhanced cloud radiative cooling above Barbados and over the $10^{\circ} \times 10^{\circ}$ domain (Fig. 13c).
+The absolute CRE values (at the BCO $-79\,W\,m^{-2}$ in ERA5, and $-61\,W\,m^{-2}$ in CERES; over the domain $-34\,W\,m^{-2}$ in ERA5, and $-19\,W\,m^{-2}$ in CERES) are lower in ERA5 than in CERES.
+This observation fits well with the higher total ice water recorded by CERES and the general overestimation of the cloud radiative cooling by ERA5, already observed in the first case study.
+In contrast to the first case study, however, the CRE anomaly is also negative over the domain (lowest two boxplots in Fig. 13c).
 In the following subsection, we examine the transport history of the air parcels that arrive at mid-tropospheric levels and outline the role of tropical dynamics.